DiSSCo/dissco-elixir/README.md

 Taxonomic research is still one of the most important aspects of species identification.
 Museum and herbarium specimens are important source for such identification process and also for individual level trait measurement through time.
 We now have billions of specimens available but not all of them are digitized.
 A vast amount of trait data are available but linking and integrating remain a [challenge](https://doi.org/10.1101/328302).

-Furthermore, taxonomic identificaiton is a slow process.
+Furthermore, taxonomic identification is a slow process.
 On the other hand DNA sequencing (some methods can be expensive) is one of the fastest ways of gathering evidence for taxonomic decision -- for example incorporating DNA evidence into [taxonomic decisions](https://doi.org/10.13156/arac.2018.18.2.94)
 [via DNA barcodes](https://dx.doi.org/10.3897%2Fzookeys.757.24453).
 But this approach is also prone to errors -- several papers (for example ([here](https://doi.org/10.1007/s13225-019-00428-3) and [here](https://doi.org/10.1046/j.1469-8137.2003.00894.x)) highlighted errors in sequence based identification.
 Researchers are also looking into multiple sources: morphological, ecological and molecular and [integrated](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2657783/) approaches.